 - You can also buy your ticket on board the Aerobus, but only by giving the change.
 The driver does not give change on a bill over 20€.
 You risk losing your time and that of other travelers.

 2- From Barcelona city centre to El Prat airport:

 Same principle as the one-way trip.
 You will find Aerobus vending machines and will also have the possibility to buy on the bus from the driver but with the same inconveniences and waste of time.▲ Show less

 Does the Aerobus operate at night?

-No, the Aerobús does not operate at night.
-But there are other means of transport at night such as the night bus lines N16 (A2) and N17 (A1) connect the Ronda Universitat- Pl.
+There are other means of transportation at night such as the night bus lines N16 (A2) and N17 (A1) that connect Ronda Universitat- Pl.
 Catalunya with the airport.
 More information on our Barcelona Airport pages.